davefiddes/openinverter-can-tool/README.md

 * Runs on Linux, Windows and MacOS with python 3.7+
 * Works with any CAN adapter supported by [python-can](https://pypi.org/project/python-can/)
 * Supports [stm32-sine](https://github.com/jsphuebner/stm32-sine) 5.24.R or later
-* Automatic parameter database download requires stm32-sine 5.25.R or later
+* Automatic parameter database download and caching (requires stm32-sine development branch - likely 5.27.R or later)

 ## Installation